zli12321/TENOR/README.md

-# TENOR: Efficient Document Labeling/Topic Modeling Tool to Exploratory Data Analysis
+# TENOR: Efficient Document Labeling/Topic Modeling Tool to Social Scoence Content Analysis

 🔥
 TENOR is a user interface for speeding up document labeling process and reducing the number of documents needed to be labeled.
 See the paper for details: